Opentrons/Protocols/protocols/357404/README.md

 ## Description
 This protocol performs immunostaining of slides in a custom 3D printed slide block with Shandon coverplates.
-Up to 7 slide blocks, each with 8 wells can be placed on the deck resulting in the ability to stain up to 56 slides simultaneously.
+Up to 7 slide blocks, each with 8 wells can be placed on the deck resulting in the ability to immunostain up to 56 slides simultaneously.

+The protocol can be stopped after the addition of the block reagent if the user wants to incubate the slides overnight, and can be restarted at the next step which is the addition of the 1st antibody.

 Pipette racks and reagents may have to be replaced during the run depending on the number of samples.
-If that happens the lights of the OT-2 will flash to indicate that the protocol requires the users attention.
+If that happens the lights on the OT-2 will flash to indicate that the protocol requires the users attention.

 Explanation of parameters below:
 * `Number of slide blocks`: How many slide holding blocks there are on the deck.
-The maximum number that will fit on the deck are 7
+The maximum number that will fit on the deck are 7.
-* `Number of samples in the last block`: All slide blocks except the last one are expected to be full, however the last block may have a number of samples between 1 and 8
+* `Number of samples in the last block`: All slide blocks except the last one are assumed to be full, however the last block may have a number of samples between 1 and 8
-* `Volume in reagents containers`: How much volume (µL) there is in each reagent container (meaning block, antibody 1, antibody 2, and nuclear counterstain).
+* `Volume in reagents containers`: How much volume (µL) there is in each reagent tube (meaning block, antibody 1, antibody 2, and nuclear counterstain tubes).
 * `Sweep dispense steps`: How many discrete step motions + dispenses to do when dispensing reagents and PBS, this is designed to replicate a sweeping motion with a manual pipette while dispensing.
-For example if the parameter is set to 5 the pipette will cover the length of the Shandon coverplate mouth in 5 steps and dispense a 5th of the total dispense volume each time.
+For example if the parameter is set to 5 the pipette will cover the length of the Shandon coverplate's mouth in 5 steps and dispense a 5th of the total dispensation volume each time.
-* `Reagent tuberack`: What type of tuberack you wish to use for the reagents (block, the antibodies and the nuclear counterstain)
+* `Reagent tuberack`: What type of tuberack you wish to use for the reagents (block, the antibodies and the nuclear counterstain).
+The maximal number of tubes for any reagents is 4 (a full column, so dimension the tubes accordingly).
+The maximal required volume for each reagent is 4.9 mL for a full deck (7 blocks*8 samples each).
+This volume would fit for example in 4 1.5 mL tubes.
 * `Pipette offset`: Pipetting offset in `millimeter` when dispensing, increasing this parameter will mean that the pipette will dispense at a lower height in the wells. **This parameter must be adjusted carefully so that there are no collisions between the pipette tip and the Shandon coverplates!**
-* `Start protocol after 1st incubation step`: Starts the protocol at the step after the samples have already been incubated with `block`
+* `Start protocol after 1st incubation step`: Starts the protocol at the step after the samples have already been incubated with `block` overnight.
-* `Stop protocol after 1st incubation step`: The protocol stops after adding the block reagent and the user is asked to incubate the samples at 4 degrees C over night.
+* `Stop protocol after 1st incubation step`: The protocol stops after adding the block reagent and the user is asked to incubate the samples at 4 degrees C overnight.
 * `Do a dry run?`: Skip all incubation pauses and return tips to their racks after use.

 ---